 Round-specific variables are provided that indicate whether the sample member had a usual third party payer for prescription medications (PMEDUPrr), and if so, what type of payer (PMEDPYrr).
 These questions were asked only of sample members who reportedly had at least one prescription medication purchase in the round.
 In each interview, if the sample member reportedly had a third party payer, then the respondent was asked the name of the sample member's usual third party payer.
 These responses were coded into the following source of payment categories in PMEDPYrr: Private Insurance, Medicare, Medicaid, VA/CHAMPVA, TRICARE, State/Local Government, and Other.
-Users should note that these questions were asked in the Prescription Medicine (PM) section of the questionnaire, and that no attempt was made to reconcile the responses with information collected in the health insurance section of the questionnaire.
+Users should note that these questions were asked in the Prescribed Medicines (PM) section of the questionnaire, and that no attempt was made to reconcile the responses with information collected in the health insurance section of the questionnaire.
+In particular, respondents may report the names of private entities (such as insurance companies) that contract with public programs, and these may be coded as private insurance instead of the public programs.

-2.5.10 Person-Level Medical Utilization Variables (OBTOTV21-HHINFD21)
+2.5.11 Utilization, Expenditures, and Sources of Payment Variables (TOTTCH21-RXOSR21)